 Most people have chosen a blank notebook or a dotted one for their bullet journal.
-This is great if you are looking to have as much creativity with your bullet journal as possible but for myself I actually chose an A5 lined notebook.
-There is a few blank pages but for someone that can’t write in a straight line this was the best option for myself.
+This is great if you are looking to have as much creativity with your bullet journal as possible but for myself, I actually chose an A5 lined notebook.
+There is a few blank pages but for someone that can’t write in a straight line, this was the best option for myself.

 So here is my set up!

 The first pages of my bullet journal is a yearly calendar along with a page for entering 2018, this includes two quotes that I liked.
-The calendar is probably the most time consuming part, I’d recommend using pencil first then going over it in pen as one mistake ruins the whole page.
+The calendar is probably the most time-consuming part, I’d recommend using pencil first then going over it in pen as one mistake ruins the whole page.

 Before I got into the more serious parts of my journal I decided create some fun pages.
-For myself this was a books I want to read page and a things I want to watch page.
+For myself, this was books I want to read page and things I want to watch page.
 I split my things I want to watch page into two categories of Movies and TV shows.
 I also have two pages for my blog, an ideas page and a milestone tracker.
 The ideas page is filling up fast so this will probably feature a few more times throughout the year.

 Next is my uni section, it’s the biggest section so far.
 It begins with a quote and my timetable/train times to uni.
-This just saves me scrolling through my camera role for my timetable and checking the trains every night.
+This just saves me scrolling through my camera roll for my timetable and checking the trains every night.